-The neutrino responses in the medium-energy region are mainly giant resonances with $J^{\pi} = 0^{\pm}$ , $1^{\pm}$ , $2^{\pm}$ , $3^{\pm}$ .
-In the high-excitation region above $E{\nu} \geq 30$ MeV, quasi-free CC and NC scatterings get significant.
+The neutrino responses in the medium-energy region are mainly giant resonances with $J^{\pi}=0^{\pm}$, 1^{\pm} , 2^{\pm} , 3^{\pm} .
+In the high-excitation region above $E{\nu}\geq 30$ MeV, quasi-free CC and NC scatterings get significant.
 The Fermi giant resonance (IAS 0+), the GTR (1+), the IVSDR (2-) and the axial-vector CC quasi-free scattering responses have been studied using CERs, as described in Section 2.3.

 The neutrino responses for light nuclei are evaluated based on the ISM, while those for the medium-heavy and heavy nuclei are evaluated by using the RPA [517].
 In fact, accurate theoretical calculations of the neutrino CC and NC responses for nuclei in the needed wide excitation region are hard since they are sensitive to various kinds of nucleonic and non-nucleonic correlations and the renormalization (quenching) factors for the weak interactions.
-Some phenomenological values around $g_A^{\text{eff}}/g_A \approx 0.74$ are used for the quenching factor [14].
+Some phenomenological values around $g_A^{\rm eff}/g_A \approx 0.74$ are used for the quenching factor [14].
 Experimentally the CC and NC neutrino responses in the wide excitation region are not well studied.
-Nuclear CERs, muon-capture reactions, photo-nuclear responses relevant to the neutrino nucleosynthesis.
+Nuclear CERs, muon-capture reactions, photo-nuclear reactions, and neutrino-induced reactions in the future are encouraged to be performed in order to study the neutrino-nuclear responses relevant to the neutrino nucleosynthesis.

 Nuclear de-excitation processes following the neutrino CC and NC interactions are calculated in order to get the final nuclear productions.
-Statistical models such as SMOKER [518] and others are used for particle and $\gamma$ decays following the neutrino CC and NC interactions.
+Statistical models such as SMOKER [518] and others are used for particle and γ decays following the neutrino CC and NC interactions.
 Here we note that non-statistical particle emissions [29] at the pre-equilibrium stage of the reaction are necessary to be considered in addition to the statistical evaporation at the equilibrium stage, in particular for the energetic supernova neutrinos with $E{\nu} \geq 30$ MeV.
-Note that $\gamma$ and $\beta$ decays in deformed nuclei, such as Ta and others, are not just statistical decays, but are restricted by the $J_K$ selection rules as discussed in Section 2.2.2.
+Note that γ and β decays in deformed nuclei, such as 180Ta and others, are not just statistical decays, but are restricted by the J{K} selection rules as discussed in Section 2.2.2.

-Theoretical calculations of neutrino nucleosynthesis for B, F, La and Ta were made by using the ISM for light nuclei and RPA for heavy nuclei as given in the review [517] and references therein.
+Theoretical calculations of neutrino nucleosynthesis for 11 B, 19 F, 138 La and 180 Ta were made by using the ISM for light nuclei and RPA for heavy nuclei as given in the review [517] and references therein.
 The neutrino cross sections for electronneutrinos are shown as functions of the temperature in [517].
-The degeneracy parameter is set as $\alpha = 0$ .
+The degeneracy parameter is set as $\alpha=0$.
 The neutrino cross sections are dominantly CC cross sections, and increase as the temperature increases.
-The cross sections for Ba show that the 0-neutron emission is dominant at low temperatures but the dominant process above 4 MeV is the 1-neutron emission and the 2-neutron emission gets appreciable at higher temperatures beyond 6 MeV.
+The cross sections for 138 Ba show that the 0-neutron emission is dominant at low temperatures but the dominant process above 4 MeV is the 1-neutron emission and the 2-neutron emission gets appreciable at higher temperatures beyond 6 MeV.
 We note here that cross sections and the neutron cascades are sensitive to the CC strength distributions and the absolute values for the weak couplings (renormalization factors), which remain to be carefully verified by dedicated theoretical and experimental studies.

 The NC and CC neutrino cross sections have been evaluated theoretically by using different nuclear models, as given in Table 11 and in the articles [13,396,517,518] and the references therein.
-QSM (quasiparticle shell model) NC cross sections on $^{139}$ La and $^{181}$ Ta and QRPA CC ones on $^{138}$ Ba and $^{180}$ Hf are shown in Fig. 56 [78].
+QSM (quasiparticle shell model) NC cross sections on 139 La and 181 Ta and QRPA CC ones on 138 Ba and 180 Hf are shown in Fig. 56 [78].
 The CC cross sections are larger by factors 4-5 than the NC ones.
-They are predominantly the 1+ GT cross sections up to 40 MeV, and the 1- and 2- contributions get appreciable above 40 MeV.
+They are predominantly the 1^+ GT cross sections up to 40 MeV, and the 1^- and 2^- contributions get appreciable above 40 MeV.